 Despite the sound views, quaint it's not -- the feel is very industrial and military.
 (The town holds a strategic position on the Alaska Railroad and at the head of a deep fjord; during World War II, it was a key port in the defense strategy for the state.)
 Weather is often nasty, with whipping winds and lots of rain, particularly in the winter.

-Still, the tiny city of about 180 residents is a natural benefit for cruise lines sailing Alaska itineraries, actually more than an hour closer to Anchorage than Seward.
+Still, the tiny city of about 200 residents is a natural benefit for cruise lines sailing Alaska itineraries, actually more than an hour closer to Anchorage than Seward.
 (It takes about 90 minutes to get to Whittier from the Anchorage airport.)
-Both Princess and Carnival are in town, and Norwegian Cruise Line also visits this port of call.
-Some 200,000 cruise passengers are a part of the Whittier scene each summer.
+This means hundreds of thousands of cruise passengers are a part of the Whittier scene each summer.

 How an increased cruise presence has changed this scene is unclear.
 What visitors will find today, however, is a really odd-ball place, where nearly all residents live in a single, 14-story concrete apartment building.
 (Most others live in a second building.)
 Kids in the apartment building don't even have to go outside to go to school in winter.
 A tunnel leads to their classrooms.
 (The average amount of snow on the ground on any given day between December and April is 33.8 inches!)

 Getting into town is, however, one of the highlights of a visit: The Anton Anderson Memorial Tunnel is like no other.
 You enter what looks like a Swiss Chalet structure and ride for 2.5 miles on a railroad track through the narrow pass cut into a mountain.
 The tunnel is actually shared by rail and vehicle traffic -- when one is inside, the other is not; they switch every half-hour.